-- Cashflow and prioritizing scarce resources
+- Cashflow and prioritising scarce resources

 - Supporting growth via new markets or new offerings and;

-Growth Businesses – Profit doesn’t Equal Cash
+Growth Businesses – Profit Doesn’t Equal Cash

 Advanced Growth – Sustainable Growth vs Missed Opportunities